Classifying sections of del Pezzo fibrations, I: Bounds in Geometric Manin's Conjecture

 \subsubsection{Algebraic equivalence}

 For a smooth rationally connected threefold $\mathcal{X}$ over $\mathbb{C}$ we have

-According to the universal coefficient theorem, we can equally well think of $\Br(\mathcal{X})$ as the torsion classes of $H_{2}(\mathcal{X},\mathbb{Z})$.
+According to the universal coefficient theorem for cohomology (as in \cite[Theorem 3.2]{Hatcher}), we can equally well think of $\Br(\mathcal{X})$ as the torsion classes of $H_{2}(\mathcal{X},\mathbb{Z})$.
 Let $Q_{1}(\mathcal{X})$ denote the set of algebraic equivalence classes of curves of $\mathcal{X}$. \cite[Theorem 1]{BS83} shows that algebraic and homological equivalence coincide for curve classes on $\mathcal{X}$ and \cite[Theorem 2]{Voisin06} proves the integral Hodge conjecture for $\mathcal{X}$.
 Together these show:

 \begin{theo}[\cite{BS83}, \cite{Voisin06}] Let $\mathcal{X}$ be a smooth rationally connected threefold over $\mathbb{C}$.
 Then $|\Br(\mathcal{X})|$ is the size of the kernel of the quotient map $q: Q_{1}(\mathcal{X}) \to N_{1}(\mathcal{X})_{\mathbb{Z}}$. \end{theo}